Kathy Troccoli: Musical career

 Numerous hit songs came afterwards, including 1994's "My Life is in Your Hands", jointly written and composed with Bill Montvilo, which defined her career and inspired the devotional book of the same title, written in 1997, and 1995's "Go Light Your World", which began the rise of writer Chris Rice and was used for charity efforts that year.

 In 1996, Troccoli was featured on the Beach Boys' now out-of-print album Stars and Stripes Vol. 1, singing lead vocals on a cover of their 1969 song "I Can Hear Music", itself a cover of a Phil Spector song.
 The Beach Boys sing on the track as well, providing harmonies and backing vocals.

 Media appearances

 Over the years, Kathy has appeared on The Tonight Show, Live with Regis and Kathie Lee, The 700 Club, Entertainment Tonight, among others.
-She also appeared on Focus on the Family's video for teens, Sex, Lies, & The Truth.
-She has also been a regular co-host of the TV show "Red Letter Christians" with Tony Campolo.
+She also appeared on Focus on the Family's video for teens, Sex, Lies, & The Truth and has also been a regular co-host of the TV show "Red Letter Christians" with Tony Campolo.
 In 2010, she co-hosted a one-hour television program called The Mark and Kathy Show with Mark Lowry, on The Inspiration Network (later called INSP).